Islamic State radio show seeks new recruits in Afghanistan

-JALALABAD, Afghanistan (Reuters) - Islamic State militants in eastern Afghanistan have taken to the airwaves to win recruits as they try to build strength and replace the Taliban as the leading force in the Islamist insurgency.
+JALALABAD, Afghanistan, Dec 21 (Reuters) - Islamic State militants in eastern Afghanistan have taken to the airwaves to win recruits as they try to build strength and replace the Taliban as the leading force in the Islamist insurgency.

 Officials have been increasingly concerned by the broadcasts, which encourage young people to find a sense of direction in the radical movement.